ruggeri/tech-notes/randos/automotive/engines/01-single-cylinder.md

 - 540deg - 720deg: Piston compression (silence)

 # Note: 180deg of power followed by 540deg of silence.
+# Note: No primary balance.
+No secondary balance.
 ```

 - Simpler than multi-piston engines.